By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 The unique patterning and texture of travertine has been admired for thousands of years.

-Travertine is generally a dense and durable material that is soft to the touch and stays cool under foot, which makes it a good choice for barefoot areas such as bathrooms or pool surrounds.
+Travertine is generally a dense and durable material that is soft to the touch and stays cool underfoot, which makes it a good choice for barefoot areas such as bathrooms or pool surrounds.

 Characteristics to consider